Continuous-Data/AzDoAPITools/docs/classic-to-yaml-conversion.md

 The assumption from this tool is that users strive to use the best practices associated and that you want variables / triggers for your definition inside the yaml file rather than in the definition.

-### calls to other templates assume they are in the same folder as the calling YAML file.
+### calls to other templates assume they are in the same folder as the calling YAML file

 When converting Task Groups to YAML Templates they will be exported to a single output folder.
 If you have nested task groups or definitions caling task groups (and not using the ExpandNestedTaskgroups switch) the tool assumes the called / nested task group is in the same folder as its caller / parent.
 If you want to have this in a different way and use an external template repository you should add the resource for it, the path to where you store them and the @alias suffix yourself.
 When i have time I will attempt to add settings which will do these prefixes / suffixes based on a json file.